-The exam/assessment results of study components (including courses, research projects and internships) and the thesis are assigned on a 10-point scale, where a result of at least a 6.0/10 represents a pass.
+The exam/assessment results of study components (including courses and projects) and the thesis are assigned on a 10-point scale, where a result of at least a 6.0/10 represents a pass.
 Whole grades are awarded to exams.
-Both half and whole grades can be awarded for study components of at least 10 ECTS as well as for research projects.
+Both half and whole grades can be awarded for study components of at least 10 ECTS as well as for projects.